www42/ICA/Module_8_Automation/CDK/README.md

 ## Goal

 Goal is to create a S3 bucket with static web site configuration and public access using AWS CDK (Python).
+Upload an index.html file to the bucket (via AWS console) and you have a running static website.

 ## Prerequisites

 You have to install the AWS CDK